 The Time for Corporate CIOs to Join the CX Conversation is Now

+In a hypercompetitive business environment, there’s no such thing as a customer experience re-do.
+Even if they love your brand or products, 17% of customers will abandon you after just one bad experience.
+More than half — 59% — will leave after a few.
 These findings, from PwC’s CX report, raise an important question: At a time when customer loyalty is more fragile than ever, how can you ensure a consistently positive digital customer experience?

 Disruptive technology can disrupt your customer experience